openstack/charm-specs/specs/train/approved/policy-d-override.rst

 -------

 - Unit tests will be added to charm-helpers and charms.openstack
-- Functional tests will be added to the charm (using helpers from charm-helpers) to verify that the overrides are put into the appropriate directory and that the service is restarted.
+- Functional tests will be added to those charms that support the zaza testing framework.
+This will verify that the overrides are put into the appropriate directory and that the service is restarted.
+A service action (e.g. list users) will be verified as working, then disabled, and then working again.
+  A framework will be put into zaza-openstack-tests to support this.

 Actual policy overrides are not checked.
 This is the domain of the payload (service) and outside of the scope of testing for this feature which is simply